-- 4.1 Conduct attendance and LIFESKILLS recognition assemblies; invite families - 4.2 Encourage classroom and grade level incentives - 4.3 Administer and analyze yearly student survey - 4.4 Post a sign outside each classroom door to highlight 100% attendance (K-Gr5) - 4.5 Analyze student achievement in Physical
+- 4.1 Conduct attendance and LIFESKILLS recognition assemblies; invite families - 4.2 Encourage classroom and grade level incentives - 4.3 Administer and analyze yearly student survey

-- CD 3.1 Incorporated socio-emotional strategies, LIFESKILLS goals, and PBIS and activities in unit and lesson design as well full implementation of the Second Step curriculum schoolwide.
-CD 3.2 Incorporated "Brain Break" into lesson planning; less participation of students in classroom located on the second floor of MS building; space not conducive to the activities due to excessive noise. - AA 4.1 Conducted regular attendance assemblies; consistent with LIFESKILLS recognition assemblies; invited families to all events.
+CD 3.1 Incorporated socio-emotional strategies, LIFESKILLS goals, and PBIS and activities in unit and lesson design as well full implementation of the Second Step curriculum schoolwide.
+CD 3.2 Incorporated "Brain Break" into lesson planning; less participation of students in classroom located on the second floor of MS building; space not conducive to the activities due to excessive noise.

+AA 4.1 Consistent with LIFESKILLS recognition assemblies; invited families to all events.
 Schoolwide reinforcement with Manchas Jaguares has been effective particularly to primary grades.

-AA 4.2 Encouraged classroom and grade level incentives

-AA 4.3 Administered and analyzed yearly student survey
+AA 4.2 Encouraged classroom and grade level incentives AA 4.3 Administered and analyzed yearly student survey

-Grades TK-8: 930% stated, "I like my school."
+Grades TK-8: 93% stated, "I like my school."

 Grades TK-8: 89% stated, "I feel safe at school."

-Grades TK-8: 5964% stated, "My school is clean."
+Grades TK-8: 59% stated, "My school is clean."